|

 to see what it does do.
 And they try it a few times, and

-when they don't get bowled over, they lose interest.
+when they don't get bowled over (except perhaps by the

 There’s a lesson there, even though they don’t see it.